vykt/vigenere_cipher_cracker/README.md

 When run, the cracker will:

 - Decipher the chosen n-gram using every possible key.
-- Attempt to match thse deciphered n-grams to every word in the provided csv dictionary.
+- Attempt to match these deciphered n-grams to every word in the provided csv dictionary.
 - If a match is found, entire ciphertext is deciphered using that key.
 Both key and potential plaintext are written to a log.